Mustard Seeds in the Public Square

 Sotiris Mitralexis (Ed.)

 by Chris Durante (Manhattan College), Marc W. Cole (University of Leeds), Jonathan Cole (Charles Sturt University, Australia), Chrysostom Gr.
-Tympas (University of Essex ), Angelos Gounopoulos (Aristotle University of Thessaloniki, Greece), Raffaele Guerra (University of Salerno, Italy ; Institut Catholique de Paris, France), Dionysios Skliris (University of Paris (Sorbonne-Paris IV), France), Dylan Pahman (Acton Institute), Daniel Isai (Alexandru Ioan Cuza University, Romania), Sotiris Mitralexis (City University of Istanbul, Turkey; University of Winchester, UK)
+Tympas (University of Essex ), Angelos Gounopoulos (Aristotle University of Thessaloniki, Greece), Raffaele Guerra (University of Salerno, Italy ; Institut Catholique de Paris, France), Dionysios Skliris (University of Paris (Sorbonne-Paris IV), France), Dylan Pahman (Acton Institute, USA), Daniel Isai (Alexandru Ioan Cuza University, Romania), Sotiris Mitralexis (City University of Istanbul, Turkey; University of Winchester, UK)

 Dr. Sotiris Mitralexis is an ardent reader of philosophy and theology and a prolific author.
 His recent publications primarily focus on ontology.
 Mustard Seeds in the Public Square follows the same path and looks into the origins of ontology and political theology.
 It builds on Mitralexis’ earlier exposition of Maximus the Confessor’s and Eastern Christian ontology, to explain the ontological dimensions of political societies and states.
 The volume spans ten chapters, which attempt to cover key issues concerning the convergence of political theology and ontology.
 The contributors present fresh and innovative insights so as to encourage a broader dialogue with experts and the questioning audience.
 As usual, Mitralexis undoubtedly delivers a work of accomplished scholarship.
 While the book is very interesting and definitely a worthy addition to modern scholarship (especially the theoretical discussion of the relation between deep and political ontology), this reader does have a reservation regarding the thematic extent of the volume.
 The editor would have sought and incorporated additional contributions, from other religious traditions (Muslim, Jewish, Marxist, etc.) in order to widen the spectrum of the volume.
 To sum up, Mustard Seeds in the Public Square is a key book for scholars seeking to critique the mainstream paradigms of the interplay between philosophy and political theology and create alternative approaches.